 Conclusions: SLSA Standardizes Security

-Thanks to SLSA, instead of the wild west of everyone trying to figure out the best steps to protect themselves and their consumers (and trying to explain those steps to others), we now have a common framework with levels that can provide both you and your customers increasing confidence as to the security and integrity of the software you produce.
+Thanks to SLSA, instead of the wild west of everyone trying to figure out the best steps to protect themselves and their consumers (and trying to explain those steps to others), we now have a common framework with levels that can provide both you and your customers increasing confidence as to the security and the long lasting integrity of the software ecosystems you produce.

 SLSA is still an evolving standard, but it promises to help ensure that the dependencies our software requires and the processes we use to build them severely limit the opportunity bad actors have to compromise our businesses.
 ISVs have already been doing many of these steps for years, but with SLSA we’ll all have a much better and far more standard way to compare methodologies across different organizations in order to help inform our choices in the software development process.